 CRL Universal Non-Contoured Horizontal Sliding Window - Half Slider windows

-To install the VW Series of windows you will need to create a template.
-To make a template you can either use the aluminum framing on the backside of the window or the clamp ring we will have illustrations on using the clamp ring.
-Be sure to use the edge of the clamp ring that matches the aluminum frame edge of the window (the aluminum frame that goes through the wall).
+You will need to create a template to install the VW Series of windows.
+To make a template, you can use the aluminum framing on the backside of the Window or the clamp ring.
+We will have illustrations of using the clamp ring.
+Be sure to use the clamp ring's edge that matches the Window's aluminum frame edge (the aluminum frame that goes through the wall).

-Make sure that the clamp ring is taped shut as it has an opening.
+Ensure that the clamp ring is taped shut, as it has an opening.

-You will then trace your template onto the cardboard box sharpie, black marker, etc.. you do not want to have too wide of a marker as you want to try and be as precise as possible.
+You will then trace your template onto the cardboard box sharpie, black marker, etc. you do not want to have too wide of quality, as you want to try and be as precise as possible.

-After you have drawn out the pattern on the cardboard it is time to cut the pattern from the cardboard.
+After you have drawn out the pattern on the cardboard, it is time to cut it.

-Once your template is created clean up any little rough edges and we are ready to place it on your van.
+Once your template is created, clean up any rough edges, and we will be ready to place it on your Van.
 You will want to measure out for placement to ensure you have your template where you want it to be.
-To hold the template in place you can put screws through the cardboard to hold, have a partner hold or use tape.
-In our photo we used tape.
-Be sure to tape the template in place on the straight areas so those are easy to draw in your line later.
+You can put screws through the cardboard to maintain the template, have a partner hold it, or use tape to hold the template in place.
+In our photo, we used tape.
+Be sure to tape the template in place on the temperate areas so those are easy to draw in your line later.

-Once you have drawn your pattern onto the wall of the van and are happy with the placement you are ready to cut.
+Once you have drawn your pattern onto the van wall and are happy with the placement, you are ready to cut.
 Reciprocating saw, skill saw, disc, nibbler, shears, etc...

-Once your hole is done dry fit the window to make sure the window fits into the hole no adjustments or extra trimming are needed.
-If you are good you can add a clear coat or paint to the cut edge it's not necessary just a precaution.
+Once your hole is made dry, fit the Window to make sure the Window fits into the hole.
+No adjustments or extra trimming are needed.
+You can add a clear coat or paint to the cut edge if you are good.
+Again, it's not necessary, just a precaution.

-Now time to install the window.
-Before putting the window on the van it's best to go through and make a small pilot hole in all the locations around the trim ring that way you do not round the heads of the screws when tightening the window.
+Now time to install the Window.
+Before putting the Window on the Van, it's best to go through and make a small pilot hole in all the locations around the trim ring.
+That way, you do not get around the heads of the screws when tightening the Window.

-Put Window in place from outside of Van allowing the aluminum mounting frame to extend through a hole in the wall.
-Place clamp ring from inside most vans will have the split on the bottom.
-With one person holding the window in place on the outside the other can start to screw from the inside generally start with the two at the split in the trim ring to have that lined up then top and around you do not want to fully tighten once all screws are in place, you can then go back around and tighten them be sure to tighten evenly around for proper seal.
+Put the Window in place from the outside of the Van, allowing the aluminum mounting frame to extend through a hole in the wall.
+Next, place the clamp ring from the inside.
+Most vans will have the split on the bottom.
+With one person holding the Window in place on the outside, the other can start to screw from the inside generally, beginning with the two at the split in the trim ring to have that lined up, then top and around.
+You do not want to tighten once all screws are in place; you can then go back around and pull them.
+Be sure to tighten evenly around for proper seal.